 This time the focus of the Government of Rajasthan has been on environmental protection in the wake of the second Corona when the life of millions of people were ruined and devastated The Chief Minister of Rajasthan, Shri Ashok Gehlot, has finally approved the pending proposal of providing the subsidy on the sale of electric vehicles considering the capacity of the battery and recharge of state GST to buyers.
 The basic objective of this heavy budget is to encourage the operation of e-vehicles for the purpose of environmental protection.

 Moreover, an additional budget provision of Rs 40 crore has also been approved for the same.
-As per the aforesaid proposal, 2.5% GST that is currently payable in the state can be recharged on the sale of e-vehicles.
+As per the aforesaid proposal, the 2.5% GST that is currently payable in the state can be recharged on the sale of e-vehicles.
 Adding further, on the sale of two-wheelers, a subsidy ranging from Rs 5,000 to Rs 10,000 shall be provided as per the battery capacity of 2 KW to 5 KW.
-For three-wheelers, the subsidy of Rs 10,000 to Rs 20,000 (after considering the battery capacity ranging from 3 KW to 5 KW) shall be granted.
+For three-wheelers, a subsidy of Rs 10,000 to Rs 20,000 (after considering the battery capacity ranging from 3 KW to 5 KW) shall be granted.

 Auto Industry Experts are Asking for GST Rate Cut

-GST Rate Based on the Basis of Car Category
+GST Rate Based Based on Car Category

-• Mid-size Cars: Tax rate on some mid-sized cars like Honda Amaze, Maruti Baleno, Tata Nexon, and Nissan Kicks has been reduced from 39% to 18%.
+- Mid-size Cars: Tax rate on some mid-sized cars like Honda Amaze, Maruti Baleno, Tata Nexon, and Nissan Kicks has been reduced from 39% to 18%.

-• SUVs: SUVs such as Renault Duster, Jeep Compass, Maruti Vitara Brezza, Mahindra TUV, etc., will tax rate of 28% now which is a 17% direct reduction from the total tax levied previously.
+- SUVs: SUVs such as Renault Duster, Jeep Compass, Maruti Vitara Brezza, Mahindra TUV, etc., will tax rate of 28% now which is a 17% direct reduction from the total tax levied previously.

 After engraving the GST Rates on Car Categories here we are providing a comparison to mention the tax rates applicable to each car segment before and after the GST regime was implemented:

-In the previous form of taxation, advance received on goods supply is not attracting Excise/VAT and composite rate while in some of the states, there is VAT applicable on used cars sales.
 While many of the states do make available OEM Original Equipment Manufacturers (OEMs)/component manufacturers linked with various investment-linked incentive schemes.
 The significant components can be considered as interest-free loans and subsidies being attached with CST/VAT paid on the sales.

 Read Also: GST vs VAT: Simple Way to Describe the Differences

 It is also learned that the selling of goods and services unattached to a form of consideration is exempted from taxes under the service tax and VAT.
 While the dealers and importers are not eligible for the excise duty and CVD which is paid by the OEMs (Original Equipment Manufacturers).
 The current tax rules mentioned that VAT/CST is not applicable but excise duty is certainly on the tax part while transferring any goods from the manufacturer’s place and factories.
-As these vehicles have exemptions from auto cess/Nccd: electrically operated vehicles, three-wheeled vehicles, hydrogen vehicles based on fuel cell technology, vehicles used solely as taxis, the ones used by physically handicapped persons, and hospital ambulances.

 GST Rate Based on Fuel Type